Lecturer; Assistant Dean, Dean's Special Projects

-Neil Landau ('85), teaches in the M.F.A. screenwriting and producing programs and serves as the associate director of screenwriting for television at UCLA TFT.
+Neil Landau ('85), teaches in the M.F.A. screenwriting and producing programs and serves as the associate director of M.F.A. screenwriting, Writing for Television, and as Assistant Dean, Dean's Special Programs.

 In 2013, Landau’s original screenplay, Flinch, was optioned by Avenue Pictures' multi-award-winning producer Cary Brokaw (Closer, The Player, Angels in America, Shortcuts, Drugstore Cowboy).